[horizontal rule]

 Inappropriate business activities relating to the purchasing of university supplies, materials, equipment, and/or contractor-type services from a university employee include:

-1. purchases which do not result from a competitive bidding procedure
+1. purchases that do not result from a competitive bidding procedure

 and

-2. purchases which have not been approved by the appropriate vice president(s).
+2. purchases that have not been approved by the appropriate vice president(s).

 The university’s definitive policy on awarding contracts and purchasing decisions can be found in the Purchasing and Business Services Policies and Procedures Manual.